SSoelvsten/adiar/README.md

 [![examples](https://img.shields.io/github/workflow/status/ssoelvsten/adiar/examples/main?label=examples&logo=github&logoColor=white)](https://github.com/SSoelvsten/adiar/actions/workflows/examples.yml)

 Based on the work of Lars Arge [[Arge96](#references)], Adiar<sup>[1](#footnotes)</sup>
-is a BDD package [[Bryant86](#references)] that makes use of _Time-Forward Processing_ to improve the I/O complexity of BDD Manipulation.
+is a BDD package [[Bryant86](#references)] that makes use of time-forward processing to improve the I/O complexity of BDD manipulation.
 This makes it able to achieve efficient manipulation of BDDs, even when they outgrow the memory limit of the given machine.